eHonda Tech Specs

 Emissions: Zero (charged with wind energy)

-Conversion Cost: 4465 euros, not including the original bike.
+Conversion Cost: 4465 euros, not including the original bike, cafe racer mods or any of the actual work.

 Electric Motor: Motenergy ME-1003 Brush-Type Permanent Magnet DC